-Our Uti Kulintjaku project brings together ngangkari, senior Anangu, interpreters, and mental health practitioners in workshops to strengthen communication between Anangu and non-Aboriginal health professionals.
+The Uti Kulintjaku project is a team of Ngangkari, senior Anangu, interpreters, and western mental health practitioners working together to strengthen understanding between both Anangu and western health systems.

-Follow the NPY Women’s Council – Ngangkari Program Facebook page to keep in touch with what we’ve been up to.
+Follow the NPY Women’s Council Facebook page to keep in touch with what we’ve been up to.